truzo/tomango-2018/site/content/thinks/tomango-progressive-web-app.md

 ## Hugo

 Hugo is our static site generator (SSG) of choice.
 It's **really quick**.
-After using it on a number client projects, it became clear that our new site _had_ to be built with Hugo.
+After using it on a number of client projects, it became clear that our new site _had_ to be built with Hugo.

 The big benefit of an SSG, is how it moves all the heavy lifting to the build time.